 Why We Don't Need Grill Marks, and Why You Should Flip Often

 All the grocery store advertisements, all the restaurant ads, all the grill ads show beautiful steaks and burgers with cross hatched grill marks.
 Restaurants can even buy chicken premarked with grill marks that they can microwave and serve, and cooking mags and cookbooks teach readers how to get great grill marks.

-Look at the three ribeyes on this page.
-Doesn't ribeye #1 create a Pavlovian response?
+Look at the ribeyes numbered 1, 2, and 3 on this page.
+Don't ribeye 1 & 3 create a Pavlovian response?
 Yes, that's what grill marks do.
-But I'm here to tell you, ribeye #2 will taste a lot better.
+But I'm here to tell you, ribeye 2 will taste the best.

 Why grill marks are overrated (most of the time)